Frequently Asked Questions

 Q23.
 What is a Deed Poll?

-require all persons to call them by his/her new name.
+- require all persons to call them by their new name.

 Deed Polls are accepted by all UK Government Departments, companies and organisations, so you can change your name on your driving licence, passport, bank account etc.